MayaPosch/NymphCast/README.md

 * Casting of URLs, for streaming by the server without client interaction.
 * Casting of commands, to control volume, open NymphCast apps, etc.

+## Quick Start ##

+This quick start guide assumes building the receiver (**server**) project on a system (like a Raspberry Pi) running a current version of Debian (Buster) or equivalent.
+The **player** application can be built on Linux/BSD/MacOS with a current GCC toolchain, or MSYS2 on Windows with MinGW toolchain.

+**Server**

+1. Run the `setup.sh` script in the project root to install the required dependencies (requires root).
+2. Check-out [NymphRPC](https://github.com/MayaPosch/NymphRPC) elsewhere and build the library with `make lib`.
+3. Copy the NymphRPC library from `NymphRPC/lib/` to `/usr/local/lib`.
+4. Create `/usr/local/include/nymph` folder.
+Perform `sudo cp src/*.h /usr/local/include/nymph`.
+5. Change to `NymphCast/src/server` and execute `make` command.
+6. The server binary is found under `bin/`.
+Copy the *.jpg images into the bin folder for the screensaver feature.
+7. Simply execute the binary to have it start listening on port 4004.

+**Player**

+1. Build the libnymphcast library in the `src/client_lib` folder using the Makefile in that folder: `make lib`.
+2. Install the newly created library under `lib/` into `/usr/local/lib` or equivalent.
+3. Copy the `nymphcast_client.h` header to `/usr/local/include` or equivalent.
+4. Ensure the Qt5 dependency is installed.
+5. Create `player/NymphCastPlayer/build` folder and change into it.
+6. Execute `qmake ..` followed by `make`.
+7. Binary is created either in the same build folder or in a `debug/` sub-folder.
+8. Execute the binary to open the player.
+9. Connect to the server instance using its IP address.
+10. Cast a media file or URL.

 ## Platforms ##

 The server targets SBCs, but like the client (and SDK) should work on any platform that supports a C++17 toolchain and is supported by the LibPoco dependency: